-Chair: Dr. Paul Konye, Assoc.
-Prof (fall), Ms. Denise Massman, Assoc.
-Professor (spring) Prof.: Mr. Mahmood Karimi-Hakak

-Asst.
-Prof: Mr. Scott N. Foster, Dr. Timothy J. Reno, Rebecca E. Taylor, Esq.
+Chair: Ms. Denise Massman, Assoc.
+Professor Prof.: Mr. Mahmood Karimi-Hakak Asst.
+Prof: Mr. Scott N. Foster, Dr. Paul Konye, Dr. Timothy J. Reno, Rebecca E. Taylor, Esq.
 Visiting Asst.
-Prof.: Ms. Lindsay Foster, Mr. David Lane, Dr. Margo Stavros
+Prof.: Ms. Lindsay Foster

 The goal of the Creative Arts Department is to engage students with works of the creative imagination.
 Courses are designed to achieve this goal through three approaches: 1) by developing within students an aesthetic appreciation of the arts of the world in which they live; 2) by enabling students to understand the arts as they reflect the cultural spirit of various epochs in human experience; and 3) by encouraging the unlocking and development of students' own creative potential.